inside.ewu.edu

 Pre-requisites: admission to the School Psychology EdS Program.

-Students learn to partner with families and community agencies for intervention and key transitions such as preschool services to school-age services as well as high school to 18–21 services and postsecondary living.
-Students learn about typical physical, cognitive, adaptive, social/emotional and communication in child development, adverse childhood experiences (ACEs), trauma-informed care, strategies to collaborate with families and community agencies, and transition assessment and planning.
+Covers how to partner with families and community agencies for intervention and key transitions such as preschool services to school-age services as well as high school to 18–21 services and postsecondary living.
+Covers typical physical, cognitive, adaptive, social/emotional, and communication in child development, adverse childhood experiences (ACEs), trauma-informed care, strategies to collaborate with families and community agencies, and transition assessment and planning.

 PSYC 516.
 HUMAN MEMORY AND COGNITION.
 5 Credits.